Meenah001/RICHY-Company-sales-analysis/README.md

 The above image shows the countries and the revenue generated, from the highest to the lowest.
 United States had the highest sales of the product with about $25,029,830 sales, follow by Canada with $24,887,654 sales, France had $24,354,172 sales, Germany with about $23,505,340 and Mexico which had the lowest sales of $20,949,352

----

 # SALES BY MONTH

 ![total revenue by month](https://github.com/Meenah001/RICHY-Company-sales-analysis/assets/97677904/1c516156-1671-49cc-8843-3b13614f6211)

-The highest sales was made in october
+The highest sales was made in october with about $1,671,431

 # SALES BY YEAR

 ![total revenue by year](https://github.com/Meenah001/RICHY-Company-sales-analysis/assets/97677904/60e76445-5303-41d0-8efa-0b57aa3ede56)